hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

   <figcaption>Both versions receive the same responses and start with empty files.
 The result checks are unchanged.
 Only the hook and its configuration differ.</figcaption>
 </figure>

 **The successful run contains a tool error.
-The unsuccessful run does not.** The error reports that the refund was blocked, which is what we wanted.
+The unsuccessful run does not.**

+In the guarded run, the tool call returns an expected denial error, which prevents the payment.
 Both runs reach `done`.
-Neither an error-free log nor a completion message tells us whether the task was done correctly.
+Neither a clean execution log nor a completion message tells you whether the business policy was respected; only the outcome check does.

-The eval checks the refund and review records, not the agent's claim of success.
-For the \$250 request, it requires no refund and one pending review.
-A separate \$50 case must still produce a refund, so blocking every request would fail.
-Five more cases test split requests, duplicates, the limit, and finishing without a refund call.
-The demo uses local files, not real payments.
-It tests the host code, not whether a live model follows instructions.
+The eval inspects the ledger and review records directly.
+For the \$250 request, it asserts that the ledger is empty and that exactly one review record exists.
+A control test verifies that a valid \$50 request still issues a refund, ensuring the hook does not simply block every call.
+Five additional test cases cover split amounts, duplicate submissions, edge values, and immediate completion requests.

-Copy the cartridge and raise its refund limit from \$100 to \$300.
-The policy configuration stores the amount in cents:
+Now test the reverse.
+In the cartridge hook configuration, change the limit:

 ```diff
  kwargs: